MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ## PARAMETERS

 ### -AdminAuditLogAgeLimit
-!!!
-Exchange Server 2010

-The AdminAuditLogAgeLimit parameter specifies how long each log entry should be kept before it's deleted.
-The default age limit is one year.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-To clear the age limit, specify a value of $null.
-If you clear the age limit, log entries will never be deleted.

-Setting the age limit to a value less than the current limit will cause log entries older than the new limit to be deleted.

-Setting the age limit to 0 purges the audit log of all entries.

-!!!
-Exchange Server 2013

-The AdminAuditLogAgeLimit parameter specifies how long each log entry should be kept before it's deleted.
-The default age limit is 90 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to set the audit log age limit to 120 days, use the syntax 120.00:00:00.

-Setting the age limit to a value less than the current limit causes log entries older than the new limit to be deleted.

-Setting the age limit to 0 purges the audit log of all entries.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The AdminAuditLogAgeLimit parameter specifies how long each log entry should be kept before it's deleted.
 The default age limit is 90 days.